New SAT essay tips | Preparing for the test

 If you struggle with perfectionism, try this valuable exercise: Sit down with a pencil, a blank sheet of paper, and a simple object like a coffee mug or teaspoon.
 Draw the object without using an eraser.
 You will probably have to re-draw some of curves and lines, making the best ones darker so they stand out.
 The old, imperfect lines remain in the background, but the finished picture will still be beautiful.

-Learn the Art of Persuasion
+Learn the Art of Analysis

 The Road to Success